-Six women will get a potentially life-changing career boost due to a partnership between Women Who Code and Hack Reactor Remote Beta.
+Six women will get a potentially life-changing career boost due to a partnership between Women Who Code and Hack Reactor Remote.
 Women Who Code, an organization dedicated to training and supporting women in technical fields, will sponsor six scholarships to our unique online immersive program, Hack Reactor Remote Beta:

 One full scholarship of $17,780

 Women Who Code members and friends will be eligible, and applicants will have to go through Hack Reactor Remote Beta’s standard application process.

 With a separate scholarship with Women Who Code for our online beginner’s course Remote Prep, and a women’s scholarship to partner school Telegraph Academy in coordination with Capital One, this is the third women’s scholarship we have announced during Women’s History Month.
 We are in strong agreement with Women Who Code that everyone benefits from a more gender-balanced tech industry, and we are excited to work with them toward this goal.

 Scholarships to Hack Reactor Remote Beta are available in coordination with Women Who Code.
 Click the image for details.

 Hack Reactor Remote Beta is a course that builds lifelong skills over three intense months.
 Like the onsite programs in our network, students are required to be present, learning and coding, 11 hours a day, six days a week.
 The course mimics Hack Reactor’s onsite program in that students learn computer science fundamentals and cutting edge technologies in the first half of the course; in the second half of the course they build projects of their own design.
 By the end, students are autonomous engineers, capable of learning and building in an incredible range of technologies.